chendelin1982/INTisp/README.md

 •̫̮ – We are finally released. •̫̮ –

-Webister is a hosting control panel that is designed to be light and fast.
+IntISP is a hosting control panel that is designed to be light and fast.
 It uses only PHP and HTML with a few shell.
-Webister only takes 5 MB of space to run.
+IntISP only takes 5 MB of space to run.

  PHP 49.2%	 JavaScript 33.4%	 CSS 16.0%	 Other 1.4%